World’s largest all-electric ferry completes maiden voyage

 In light of the pressing need to replenish the world’s clean water systems, the 29th annual World Water Week started in Stockholm with the theme Water for Society: Including all.
 The event, which aims to draw the world’s attention to water-related challenges around the world, is hosted by the Stockholm International Water Institute (SIWI) and supported by the United Nations water programs.
 UN-Water publishes the annual World Water Development Report.

-“Many in our societies are not aware of the vital role that […]
+“Many in our societies are not aware of the vital role […]

 Read the Full Article